SumonaMukho/academic-kickstart/content/authors/antoine/_index.md

 bio: My research centers on using deep learning to discover commonsense knowledge and simulate commonsense reasoning.

 interests:
-- Commonsense Knowledge and Reasoning
+- Commonsense knowledge and reasoning
-- Commonsense Knowledge Graph Construction
+- Neural and symbolic representations of knowledge
+- Automatic knowledge graph construction
+- Counterfactual reasoning
+- Natural language generation with discourse coherence
-- Long-Form Natural Language Generation
+- Language grounding with vision and knowledge

 education:
   courses: